-In some instances, this shortage has caused concern amongst users who are behind on their vaccination schedule.
-Not to even mention the vaccination tourism Hong Kong is receiving from mainland China since the newest HPV vaccine has not yet been approved there.
+In some instances, this shortage caused concern amongst users who are behind on their vaccination schedule.
+Not to even mention the vaccination tourism that Hong Kong receives from mainland China since the newest HPV vaccine has not yet been approved there.

 Where to find the Gardasil 9 HPV Vaccine in Hong Kong